 Passing on their knowledge and experience is yet another way of keeping their work alive and thriving: Julien Lubek has taught the art of mime at the Paris Conservatoire for 4 years.

 In 2010, the Opéra Royal de Wallonie-Liège hosted their first lyrical production, The Magic Flute, which met great critical and public success.
-It was performed again in Liège in 2015, Sassari in 2016, Lombardy (Cremona, Bergamo, Brescia) in 2017 and is scheduled for the 2019/2020 season at both the Avignon and Versailles Operas.
+It was performed again in Liège in 2015, Sassari in 2016, Lombardy (Cremona, Bergamo, Brescia) in 2017, Avignon in 2019 and Versailles in 2020.
 It won the prestigious Gouden Label Award for the best opera production in 2016.

-In 2017, they directed and designed the set, costumes and lighting of Cimarosa’s Matrimonio segreto, a coproduction of the Paris Philharmonie and Conservatoire.
+In 2017/2018, they directed and designed the set, costumes and lighting of Cimarosa’s Matrimonio segreto, a coproduction of the Paris Philharmonie and Conservatoire.
+They staged and designed Gretry’s Raoul Barbe Bleue in Trondheim (Norway) and saw their enchanting, colourful show “Le Carnaval Baroque” being revived for the Versailles Royal Opera.